runnerway/neo4j-gremlin-bolt/README.md

   Vertex vertex = graph.addVertex();
 ```

-Create a new [Vertex](http://tinkerpop.apache.org/javadocs/current/core/org/apache/tinkerpop/gremlin/structure/Vertex.html) in the current `graph` with some property values:
+Create a new [Vertex](http://tinkerpop.apache.org/javadocs/current/core/org/apache/tinkerpop/gremlin/structure/Vertex.html) in the current `graph` with property values:

 ```java
   // create a vertex in current graph with property values